mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-2-contamination.md

 To find out which microorganisms are present, we will compare the reads of the sample to a reference database, i.e. sequences of known microorganisms stored in a database, using [Kraken2](https://link.springer.com/article/10.1186/s13059-019-1891-0).

-!!!
-"Discussion: Taxonomic level of assignment"
+!!! question "Discussion: Taxonomic level of assignment"

     What do you think is harder to assign, a species (like _E. coli_) or a phylum (like Proteobacteria)?

     ???
 "See a Discussion"

         Assigning a species is generally much harder than assigning a phylum.
 Here’s why:

         **Sequence similarity**

         At the phylum level, organisms are very different from each other.
 Even short reads often contain enough signal to confidently place them in a broad category like Proteobacteria.

         At the species level, differences can be very small.
 For example, E. coli shares a huge portion of its genome with Shigella or other Escherichia species.
 Short reads might not capture unique sequences, making it difficult to distinguish between closely related species.

         **Database coverage**

         All taxonomic mapping  tools rely on reference databases.
 Some species are underrepresented or missing, while higher-level taxa are well-covered.
 This makes phylum assignments more robust.

         **Genomic variability**

         Within a species, there can be large genomic diversity (e.g., different E. coli strains).
 This intra-species variation can confuse classifiers and lead to ambiguous assignments.

         **Conclusion**

         Phyla are defined by broader evolutionary signals, so natural variability within them doesn’t affect classification as much.
         In short: Assigning E. coli (species) is harder than assigning Proteobacteria (phylum) because species-level differences are subtler, databases may be incomplete, and intra-species variability can obscure signals.

 # How does Kraken work:

 In the k-mer approach for taxonomy classification, we use a database containing DNA sequences of genomes whose taxonomy we already know.
-On a computer, the genome sequences are broken into short pieces of length \(k\) (called \(k\)-mers), usually 30bp.
+On a computer, the genome sequences are broken into short pieces of length k (called k-mers), usually 30bp.

-Kraken examines the \(k\)-mers within the query sequence, searches for them in the database, looks for where these are placed within the taxonomy tree inside the database, makes the classification with the most probable position, then maps \(k\)-mers to the lowest common ancestor (LCA) of all genomes known to contain the given \(k\)-mer.
+Kraken examines the k-mers within the query sequence, searches for them in the database, looks for where these are placed within the taxonomy tree inside the database, makes the classification with the most probable position, then maps k-mers to the lowest common ancestor (LCA) of all genomes known to contain the given k-mer.

 ![kmers-kraken-algorithm](../../fig/bact/05-2-contamination/kmers-kraken.jpg)